 • Cybersecurity: The State and Local Cybersecurity Grant Program expired on September 30, 2025, resulting in a lapse in new federal resources for counties to strengthen cyber resilience and protect local infrastructure.

-• WIC: Funding was expected to lapse in October; however, the U.S. Department of Agriculture (USDA) reallocated $300 million from the Child Nutrition budget account, allowing operations to continue through approximately November 1.
+• Special Supplement Nutrition Program for Women, Infants, and Children (WIC): Funding was expected to lapse in October; however, the U.S. Department of Agriculture (USDA) reallocated $300 million from the Child Nutrition budget account, allowing operations to continue through approximately November 1.
+On October 24, NACo, along with 44 other national organizations, signed on to a letter to the White House calling for additional emergency funding.
 Without additional action from USDA or Congress, states and counties administering WIC will face benefit interruptions thereafter.

 • Community Health Centers: Funding for Community Health Centers (CHCs) — drawn from both annual appropriations and the Community Health Center Fund (CHCF) – expired on September 30.
 The Health Resources and Services Administration (HRSA) reports that limited mandatory funds remain available to sustain operations temporarily.
 A prolonged shutdown, however, could result in reduced capacity and service interruptions in county and community-based clinics.